Welcome to today's edition of the Rush 24-7 podcast.

 A totally, by the way, non-political event that has been converted into a political event that somehow the Republicans need to go out of their way to say, hey, hey, hey, well, it wasn't us and approve it.

-And we'll go along with this Obama moving to the center stuff.
+We'll sit next to you guys, the State of the Union, and yeah, we'll go along with this Obama moving to the center stuff.

-But what's what's the symbolism of sitting together?
+But what's the symbolism of sitting together?

-Oh, this is a trick been dreamed up by the Democrats to make sure that the vast Republican majority is not seen.
+Oh, this is a trick been dreamed up by the Democrats to make sure that the vast Republican majority is not seen, you know, during the relative standing ovations or lack thereof.

 So the optics will not show this massive Republican majority in the House of Representatives.